wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Configure data egress.md

 1. Create a JSON file containing one or more egress endpoints.
     - For content structure, see the following [Examples](#examples).
-    - For a table of all available egress parameters, see [Parameters](#parameters).
+2. Update the parameters as needed.
+For a table of all available parameters, see [Parameters](#parameters).
-2. Save the file.
+3. Save the file.
-3. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/storage/periodicegressendpoints/`
+4. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/storage/periodicegressendpoints/`

 Example using cURL: